Nuitka/Nuitka-website/doc/doc/user-manual.rst

 Python
 ======

-Python Version 2.6, 2.7 or 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, 3.11
+Python Version 2.6, 2.7 or 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, 3.11 are
-are supported.
+supported.
 If at any moment, there is a stable Python release that is not in this list, rest assured it is being worked on and will be added.

 .. important::

-   For Python 3.3/3.4 and *only* those, we need other Python version as a *compile time* dependency.
+   For Python 3.4 and *only* that version, we need other Python version as a *compile time* dependency.

    Nuitka itself is fully compatible with all listed versions, but Scons as an internally used tool is not.